kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - It is not possible to communicate eviction intent via the EvictionRequest API.
 - EvictionRequest pods are not evicted/terminated.
-- Migration operations done by interceptors may still happen in the background, but the observability will be limited.
+- Migration operations done by responders may still happen in the background, but the observability will be limited.

 ###### What are other known failure modes?